svetasmirnova/mysqlcookbook/cmdline.md

 *C:\WINDOWS;C:\WINDOWS\COMMAND*

-To make it easier to run MySQL programs such as mysql, change the value to include the directory where those programs are installed.
+To make it easier to run MySQL programs such as *mysql*, change the value to include the directory where those programs are installed.
 Adding a directory of C:\Program Files\MySQL\MySQL Server 8.0\bin results in a PATH setting that should look like this: